 All bachelor of science programs in engineering require at least 32 hours of mathematics and basic science that include calculus through differential equations, 10 hours of calculus-based physics and at least one semester of general chemistry.
-Courses required in these subjects include MATH 1850, 1860, 2850 and 3860, PHYS 2130 and 2140 and CHEM 1230.
-Individual programs may have additional requirements in mathematics, chemistry, biology and/or geology.
+Courses required in these subjects include MATH 1850, 1860, 2850 and 3860; PHYS 2130 and 2140; and CHEM 1230.
+Individual programs may have additional requirements in mathematics, chemistry and/or biology.